 Michigan Trees Toxic to Horses, Donkeys, and Mules (E3062)

 Trees are of immense benefit to both the value and the esthetics of a property, but certain trees may be harmful to livestock.
+Five trees are discussed below.

 Trees are of immense benefit to both the value and the esthetics of a property, but certain trees may be harmful to livestock.
 A little research before planting trees around your horse pastures and barns will keep your horses safe while providing beautification and shade to the property.